HumanCellAtlas/data-portal-content/content/contribute/overview/overview.md

 ### SmartSeq2 and 10X v2 single cell RNAseq

-Our standard secondary analysis pipelines can process SmartSeq2 and 10X v2 single cell RNA-Seq data.
-All submitted SmartSeq2 and 10X v2 experiments will be processed by our secondary analysis pipelines, and these alignment and quantification results will be made available alongside the raw data.
+Our standard [data processing pipelines](https://dev.data.humancellatlas.org/learn/userguides/data-processing-pipelines/overview-of-data-processing-pipelines-user-guides) can process SmartSeq2 and 10X v2 single cell RNA-Seq data.
+All submitted SmartSeq2 and 10X v2 experiments will be processed by these pipelines, and the alignment and quantification results will be made available alongside the raw data.

 ###Single nucleus sequencing and Image-based transcriptomics